Clara Oswald: Television

-In "The Time of the Doctor", the Time Lords try to return to the universe through a crack in time, but if they do so, the Time War will begin anew.
-The Doctor sends Clara home to her family at Christmas twice while the Doctor stays on the planet Trenzalore to try and prevent this war, but she returns in the TARDIS each time, after two centuries-long intervals.
-With the Doctor facing certain death at the end of his regeneration cycle during this siege, she pleads with the Time Lords through the crack to save the Doctor; they grant him a new regeneration cycle and the crack closes.
-She then witnesses the Doctor regenerate into the Twelfth Doctor (Peter Capaldi).
-Clara spends some time grappling with losing the Doctor she knew and loved throughout the events of "Deep Breath" (2014), even considering refusing to travel with him as he was no longer the man she used to know, until a call from the Eleventh Doctor prior to his regeneration convinces her to stay by his side and help him adjust to his new persona.
+Clara witnesses the Eleventh Doctor regenerate into the Twelfth Doctor (Peter Capaldi).
+She grapples with losing the Doctor she knew and loved throughout the events of "Deep Breath" (2014), even considering refusing to travel with him, until a phone call from the Eleventh Doctor prior to his regeneration convinces her to stay by the Doctor's side and help him adjust to his new persona.
 In "Into the Dalek", Clara and fellow teacher Danny Pink (Samuel Anderson) agree to go for drinks together, and over the course of the episodes "Listen", "Time Heist", and "The Caretaker", the two enter into a romantic relationship.
-For a while, she keeps secrets between the Doctor and Danny due to their misgivings about each other, and experiences turbulence in her friendship with the Doctor, particularly in "Kill the Moon", when he abandons her to face a traumatic decision on her own.
+Clara keeps secrets between the Doctor and Danny due to their misgivings about each other.
+She experiences turbulence in her friendship with the Doctor, particularly in "Kill the Moon" when he abandons her to face a traumatic decision on her own.
 In "Flatline", she is forced to take the Doctor's role in averting an alien invasion, and realises she is capable of making the same ruthless and pragmatic decisions he often has to make.
-In "Dark Water", Danny dies while crossing the road before Clara can announce her intent to commit to him fully.
-After attempting to blackmail the Doctor into changing history to avert his death, which is impossible, Clara and the Doctor decide to pursue contacting him from beyond the grave, and end up at a facility where evil Time Lord Missy (Michelle Gomez) has stored the consciousnesses of Earth's dead as part of a plot to convert all of the deceased into an army of Cybermen.
-In "Death in Heaven", Missy reveals that she was the aforementioned woman who gave Clara the TARDIS telephone number and had also been secretly keeping the two together after their first meeting as part of her plan.
-After Danny is brought back as a Cyberman in the episode, he resists his programming to destroy Missy's Cyberman army and avert her plans.
-Two weeks after these events, Clara and the Doctor meet to say goodbye to one another.
+In "Dark Water", Danny dies in a traffic collision before Clara can announce her intent to commit to him fully.
+She attempts to threaten the Doctor into changing history to avert Danny's death.
+Despite her betrayal of the Doctor, he agrees to help her contact Danny from beyond the grave.
+They discover a facility where evil Time Lord Missy (Michelle Gomez) has stored the consciousnesses of Earth's dead as part of a plot to convert the deceased into a Cyberman army.
+In "Death in Heaven", Missy reveals that she was the aforementioned woman who gave Clara the TARDIS phone number.
+Danny is brought back as a Cyberman but he resists his programming in order to destroy Missy's Cyberman army and foil her plans.
+Two weeks later, Clara and the Doctor meet to farewell each another.
 The Doctor lies to Clara; he pretends he has found Gallifrey and a home to go back to.
-Clara lies too; she pretends Danny returned from the dead through Missy's device, when in fact he sacrificed his opportunity, to save the life of the child he killed in the Afghanistan war.
+Clara lies too; she pretends Danny returned from the dead through Missy's device, when in fact he sacrificed the opportunity to save the life of a child he killed in the Afghanistan war.